 result of Thomas and Fermi.

-The Yukawa potential results in a modified scattering cross section,
+The Yukawa potential results in the following scattering cross section:

 The current density integral